ianstormtaylor/slate/docs/reference/serializers/html.md

 ### `Html.serialize`
 `Html.serialize(state: State, [options: Object]) => String || Array`

 Serialize a `state` into an HTML string.
 How the string is serialized will be determined by the rules that the `Html` serializer was constructed with.
-If you pass the `returnElements: true` option, the return value will instead be an iterable list of the top-level React elements, to be rendered as children in your own React component.
+If you pass `render: false` as an option, the return value will instead be an iterable list of the top-level React elements, to be rendered as children in your own React component.

 ## Rules